 Setup an Ubuntu Virtual Machine on MacOS with the UTM Emulator

-At work, I do most of my development in Ubuntu via WSL, and I’ve grown to really enjoy working in a Linux environment.
-For personal projects, I wanted to stick with Linux, but my home machine runs macOS.
+In all my jobs- previous and current- I’ve been using Linux in one form or another, and I’ve grown to both enjoy and depend on it.
+For personal projects, I wanted to stick with that environment.
+My home machine runs macOS, however.
 To bridge the gap, I turned to UTM — a free, open-source virtualization and emulation tool for macOS.
 While UTM is a great option and alternative to Parallels, setting up a Linux VM with it does involve a bit of extra effort.

 Read More